 Fishery and Stock Trends Recent Trend in Biomass or Relative biomass from the WCSI trawl survey was stable, at Proxy around the target level, from 2007 to 2013, but increased sharply in 2015.
 The SPO 7_BT(All) CPUE series shows an increasing trend in recent years from a low point in 2004-05.
 The SPO 7_SN(038) series has flattened out after showing an increase from 2006-07.
-Recent Trend in Fishing Intensity Relative fishing intensity has been declining since the early 2000s or Proxy and is currently well below the overfishing threshold.
+Recent Trend in Fishing Intensity Relative fishing intensity has been declining since the early or Proxy 2000s and is currently well below the overfishing threshold.
 Other Abundance Indices - Trends in Other Relevant Size composition data from the WCSI trawl survey catches Indicators or Variables suggests strong recruitment in recent years.

-Projections and Prognosis Stock Projections or Prognosis Unlikely (< 40%) to decline at current catches or the TACC.
-Probability of Current Catch or TACC causing Biomass to remain Soft Limit: Unlikely (< 40%) below or to decline below Limits Hard Limit: Very Unlikely (< 10%) Probability of Current Catch or TACC causing Overfishing to Very Unlikely (< 10%) continue or to commence
+Projections and Prognosis

+Stock Projections or Prognosis Unlikely (< 40%) to decline at current catches or the TACC.

+Probability of Current Catch or

+TACC causing Biomass to Soft Limit: Unlikely (< 40%)

+remain below or to decline below Hard Limit: Very Unlikely (< 10%)

+Limits

+Probability of Current Catch or

+TACC causing Overfishing to Very Unlikely (< 10%)

+continue or to commence

-Assessment Methodology and Ev valuation Assessment Type Level 1: 2006 Quantitative stock assessment Level 2: 2016 WCSI trawl survey and two standardised CPUE abundance indices Assessment Method 2006: Bayesian statistical catch-at-age model 2016: Partial Quantitative assessment based on WCSI trawl survey series and standardised CPUE Assessment Dates Latest assessment: 2016 Next assessment: 2019 Overall assessment quality rank 1 - High Quality Main data inputs (rank) 2016: - West Coast South Island trawl survey index 1 - High Quality - Setnet CPUE series: target shark in Area 038 1 - High Quality - Bottom trawl CPUE series: mixed target species (all statistical areas) 1 - High Quality Data not used (rank) - SN(STB) CPUE series 3 - Low Quality: affected by dolphin management regulations Changes to Model Structure and Assumptions In 2006: SPO 7 stock status was evaluated using an agestructured model fitted to setnet CPUE indices, biomass indices from the WCSI survey, length frequency data and age-length data.
+Assessment Methodology and Evaluation Assessment Type Level 1: 2006 Quantitative stock assessment Level 2: 2016 WCSI trawl survey and two standardised CPUE abundance indices Assessment Method 2006: Bayesian statistical catch-at-age model 2016: Partial Quantitative assessment based on WCSI trawl survey series and standardised CPUE Assessment Dates Latest assessment: 2016 Next assessment: 2019 Overall assessment quality rank 1 - High Quality

+Main data inputs (rank) 2016: - - West Coast South Island trawl survey 1 - High Quality index - Setnet CPUE series: target shark in 1 - High Quality Area 038 - Bottom trawl CPUE series: mixed 1 - High Quality target species (all statistical areas) Data not used (rank) - SN(STB) CPUE series 3 - Low Quality: Data not used (rank) - SIN(STB) CI OL SCIICS affected by dolphin management regulations Changes to Model Structure and In 2006: SPO 7 stock status was evaluated using an age- Assumptions structured model fitted to setnet CPUE indices, biomass indices from the WCSI survey, length frequency data and age-length data.
 In 2016, only trawl survey and CPUE indices were considered.
-Major Sources of Uncertainty - The increasing trend in the bottom trawl CPUE data is not corroborated in the set net CPUE series - Lack of historical information relating to stock abundance during the 1970s-1980s when the stock was believed to have been heavily fished means that the current relative stock status is difficult to determine - WCSI trawl survey and bottom trawl CPUE do not adequately sample large mature females
+Major Sources of Uncertainty The increasing trend in the bottom trawl CPUE data is not corroborated in the set net CPUE series Lack of historical information relating to stock abundance during the 1970s-1980s when the stock was believed to have been heavily fished means that the current relative stock status is difficult to determine - WCSI trawl survey and bottom trawl CPUE do not adequately sample large mature females